 Our Company is unable to trace certain forms and resolutions filed by the Company with the RoC in relation to incorporation of the Company such as Form 1 (application and declaration for incorporation of a company), Form 32 (Intimation of appointment of First Directors) and Form 18 (Intimation of situation of Registered Office of the Company at the time of Incorporation).
 Due to change in methods of record keeping over the years, all the forms filed with the RoC prior to the year 2006 such as return of allotment, forms for increase in authorized capital, annual returns, incorporation forms and forms for allotment of shares, etc. could not be traced by our Company from the RoC records.
 Further, online filings of RoC documents was initiated only in the year 2006 and all forms prior to the said year was physically filed.
-While our Company has maintained and has been able to trace all other forms other than as mentioned above and resolutions filed by it with the RoC in physical form prior to the year 2006 in respect of the disclosures and statements made by it in the Draft Red Herring Prospectus, Red Herring Prospectus, and the Prospectus, our Company.
+While our Company has maintained and has been able to trace all other forms other than as mentioned above and resolutions filed by it with the RoC in physical form prior to the year 2006 in respect of the disclosures and statements made by it in the Draft Red Herring Prospectus, Red Herring Prospectus and the Prospectus, our Company cannot assure that complete records of all the physical forms and documents are available with the Company.
 Our Company may not be in a position to attend to and / or respond appropriately to any legal matter which may arise due to lack of lost or destroyed records and to that extent the same could adversely affect our business operations.